 But what happens when the magic plastic is no longer available?
-Can you move on with everyday life without any interruptions?
-Or does your world suddenly come crashing down right before your eyes?
+Could you move on with everyday life without any interruptions?
+Or would your world suddenly come crashing down right before your eyes?

-Here are a 10 distinct ways to determine if you are a credit card junkie:
+Following are several distinct ways to determine if you are a credit card junkie.

 1. You’re in denial

 This may be one of the most prominent indicators that you are addicted.

 If you have no idea how much the outstanding balances are and simply remit payments each month, there is a large chance that you’re in denial.

 2. You can’t live without the magic plastic

 If your credit card is lost or stolen, you find yourself in panic mode because you suddenly lack money for anything except bills.